 The custom of eating fish for Christmas is more a practice in certain ethnic communities rather than a mandate by the Catholic Church.
-The roots for the particular instance you mention lie in southern Italy-some say Sicily, others say Naples, and yet others say it goes from Rome on down, especially in the coastal towns.
+The roots of the feast of the seven fishes lie in southern Italy — some say Sicily, others say Naples, and yet others claim it ranges from Rome on down, especially in the coastal towns.

-Early Christians used to fast all day Christmas Eve, not eating until after they received communion at Christmas Mass.
-This practice evolved into a vigilia di magro, a day of fasting, and abstinence like those of Lent, when the faithful are asked to forgo meat as a penitential gesture.
+Early Christians used to fast all day Christmas Eve, not eating until after they received Communion at Christmas Mass.
+This practice evolved into a vigilia di magro, a day of fasting and abstinence (like those of Lent), when the faithful are asked to forgo meat as a penitential gesture.
 Eating that seven-fish feast, the cena della vigilia (“vigil meal”), was to break that fast at the end of the day, before heading to midnight Mass.
-Meat proper was not consumed or even prepared until after midnight for dinner Christmas day.
+Meat was not consumed or even prepared until after midnight for dinner Christmas day.

-No one seems to agree on what the seven fish symbolize: it may be the days of the week, or the “days” it took for God to create the cosmos, among other things.
-There is also no consensus on which seven kinds of fish to include on the menu, let alone whether it is more important to have seven different varieties or just seven separate dishes.
+No one seems to agree on what the seven fish symbolize: it may be the Sacraments, the days of the week, or the “days” it took for God to create the cosmos, among other things.
+There is also no consensus on which types of fish to include on the menu, let alone whether it is more important to have seven different varieties or just seven separate dishes.
 A typical lineup, though, might include:

 – baccala (dried cod)